Pettit Built Engines

 - Mods to seal path and ports - helps to better maintain compression seal integrity during port crossing and closure

 - Oil system mods which improve oil flow to bearings

 - Main and rotor bearings clearances set to race p-specs

 - Eight quality control inspections

 - Clean room assembly with Rotor Pro tools

 - Static compression tested, capped, and skin sealed for shipping

-Aside from paying close attention to every detail, we also use only genuine Mazda Parts.
+Aside from paying close attention to every detail, we also only use genuine Mazda Parts.
 Then, every engine is personally assembled by Cam Worth.
 That’s right!
-For over 25 years he has personally assembled every engine ever sold by Pettit Racing.
+For 30 years and counting he has personally assembled every engine ever sold by Pettit Racing.
 In addition, his portfolio includes: